eserie/wax-ml/docs/developer.md

 # Running the tests

-To run all the WAX tests, we recommend using `pytest-xdist`, which can run tests in parallel.
+To run all the WAX-ML tests, we recommend using `pytest-xdist`, which can run tests in parallel.
 First, install `pytest-xdist` and `pytest-benchmark` by running `ip install -r build/test-requirements.txt`.
 Then, from the repository root directory run: